What does "fatigue" in aircraft structures refer to?

 Study for the Aviation Structural Mechanic Second Class (AM2) Advancement Exam with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-"Fatigue" in aircraft structures specifically refers to the progressive and localized structural damage that occurs due to cyclic loading.
-This phenomenon is particularly important in aviation because aircraft are subject to repeated stress and strain during flight, which can eventually lead to the development of cracks or failures in structural components.
+Fatigue in aircraft structures specifically refers to the progressive and localized structural damage that occurs as a result of cyclic loading.
+This phenomenon arises when materials experience repeated loading and unloading cycles, which can lead to microscopic cracks and eventual failure over time.

 Subscribe